golemfactory/golem-docs-old/Installation.md

 3. Download and extract Golem package.

-4. In terminal, go to the package directory and run application.
-The runner script may do some additional work on the first run.
+4. The runner script may do some additional work on the first run.
 This process should take up to few minutes.

    - **On Windows**